meabed/nutch-cassandra-docker/README.md

-####Apache Nutch 2.x with Cassandra With Elasticsearch on Docker
+####Apache Nutch 2.x with Cassandra on Docker
 =======================
 ------

-This project is 3 Docker containers running Apache Nutch 2.x configured with Cassandra storage and ElasticSearch.
+This project is 3 Docker containers running Apache Nutch 2.x configured with Cassandra storage.

-Due to the lack of integration information between Nutch 2.x / Cassandra / ElasticSearch, I have created this docker containers with configuration and integration between them.
+Due to the lack of integration information between Nutch 2.x / Cassandra, I have created this docker containers with configuration and integration between them.

 This is project is fully operational but its still experimental, any feedback, suggestions or contribution will be highly appreciated!

-Current Nutch version is 2.2.1 ( 2.3 missing elastic search indexerJob, so there is not support for it yes, however if you will solr it will work just fine), The Repository will have tags for each version of Nutch in-case of changes or configuration!
+Current Nutch version is 2.3 ( There is a branch for 2.2.1 and it has ElasticSearch integrated since 2.3 missing elastic search indexerJob ).

 ###Usage notes: